Mercerenies/net-game/README.md

 To run the game in Client Mode, use `./bash/client.sh` (no arguments).
 The game will start almost immediately, but the world will be relatively empty.
 After a short period of time wandering around, you will start to notice more people and objects in the game world.

+If you use Client Mode, take note of this.
+There is a known bug in which the Lua system will occasionally leave behind "garbage" files in the temp directory.
+If your game isn't working, look in the temp directory for any files prefixed with "dat" or "dfile" and delete them.

 # Legacy Mode

 There are several scripts in the `./bash/` directory, but (aside from the initial `./bash/check.sh` script) the entrypoint to all of these is `./bash/master.sh`.
 Running the script with `--help` as the only option will print a summary of the command line flags available.